babelouest/glewlwyd/docs/INSTALL.md

 ```

 You can use the same options than in the official docker image, including customized configuration.

+#### Build docker image with last release

+The `docs/docker/` directory contains a Docker file to build the docker image from the last release.
+To build your own docker image, go to `docs/docker/` and run `make`.
+This will build a docker image called `babelouest/glewlwyd:latest`.

 ## Manual install from source